 Our boat tours in northern Iceland take place in the Eyjafjordur fjord, renowned for being one of the best whale-watching destinations in all of Iceland.
 Try out this tried and true Dalvik whale-watching tour!
 Check off two bucket list experiences in just one day with this whale-watching and Northern Lights combo.
 Or cross the Arctic Circle and see some adorable puffins during this Grimsey Island adventure.

 We offer a bundle of different boat rides in West Iceland, allowing you to see this unique and untouched landscape in all of its heavenly glory.
 Head to the picturesque village of Olafsvik, for the chance to see orcas and other types of whales frolic up out of the deep on Olafsvik Whale Watching tour.
 Enjoy some delicious Viking sushi and see some lovable puffins on this family-friendly Viking sushi tour.
-Or kayak under the mesmerizing colors of the Northern Lights on this Kayaking Under Northern Lights tour.

 We operate whale watching tours from various locations across Iceland.
 Whales are commonly spotted in each area, and you’re likely to see at least one species of whale during the tour.
 However, Iceland’s whales are wild, meaning that we cannot totally guarantee that you will see them during your exact outing.

 Our captains are local experts who will do everything that they can to ensure that you do see whales.
 They use prevailing local knowledge, gather up-to-date information, and monitor current weather conditions in order to provide you the best chance of seeing whales.
 Most of our whale-watching tours have a success rate above 90%, virtually guaranteeing that you will see something.
 The success rate for each tour is clearly displayed in the tour description.